Mr-SGXXX/Clustering/README.md

 - [ ] [DEPICT (ICCV 2017)](https://arxiv.org/pdf/1704.06327.pdf) | [Referring Code](https://arxiv.org/pdf/1704.06327.pdf)
 - [x] [IDEC (IJCAI 2017)](https://www.researchgate.net/profile/Xifeng-Guo/publication/317095655_Improved_Deep_Embedded_Clustering_with_Local_Structure_Preservation/links/59263224458515e3d4537edc/Improved-Deep-Embedded-Clustering-with-Local-Structure-Preservation.pdf) | [Referring Code](https://github.com/XifengGuo/IDEC)

 *In this method, most codes are the same as DEC, except the clustering process.
-Instead of only using KL loss, the IDEC adds the reconstruct loss in clustering process.*
+Instead of only using KL loss, the IDEC adds the reconstruct loss in clustering process.
+Because the IDEC use the same pretrain process as the DEC, in order to save time, the IDEC will directly use the DEC pretrain weight*
 - [ ] [VaDE (IJCAI 2017)](https://arxiv.org/pdf/1611.05148.pdf) | [Referring Code](https://github.com/slim1017/VaDE)
 - [ ] [DCN (ICML 2017)](https://arxiv.org/pdf/1610.04794.pdf) | [Referring Code](https://github.com/boyangumn/DCN-New)
 - [x] [DEC (ICML 2016)](https://arxiv.org/pdf/1511.06335.pdf) | [Referring Code](https://github.com/piiswrong/dec/tree/master)

-*In this method, the pretrain process is the most important part, whether the features are learned well by pretraining will lead to whether the result is good.
-With a original greedy layer-wise pretraining in DEC paper, the pretrained weight is more likely to be good, by which the DEC method is more likely to gain a good score.
+*In this method, the pretrain process is the most important part, whether the features are learned well by pretraining is directly correspond to whether the result is good.
+With a reproduced greedy layer-wise pretraining referred to the DEC paper, the pretrained weight is more likely to be good, by which the DEC method is more likely to gain a good score.
 Though the best score in many experimnets is no lower than the score in the article, the method is still not stable, scores of multiple experiments are very different.*
 - [ ] [JULE (CVPR 2016)](https://arxiv.org/pdf/1604.03628.pdf) | [Referring Code](https://github.com/jwyang/JULE.torch)